The Vision Australia Library has a variety of resources and services for young people who are blind, have low vision or have a print disability.

 If you need a title produced into an alternative format like audio, Braille, large print and e-text and we don’t hold a master copy we can still reproduce this for you.
 If we don't already have the item in the format you need, you will need to log your request with us and we will do our very best to do this for you.

-As a library member you can access databases for research and student homework, as well as online magazines and journals.
+As a library member you can access the following for homework and student research.
 Please contact the library to activate your access.
-Britannica Online

 Gale Virtual Reference Library